 Oregon’s Willamette Valley is home to everything from hot air balloon rides to world-famous restaurants and the wineries in Dundee.
-The world-famous Willamette Valley Pinot Noir draws many who want to explore the Willamette Valley wine region, but keep reading because we have 52 fun things to do in addition to tasting wine!
+The world-famous Willamette Valley Pinot Noir draws many who want to explore the wine region.
+But keep reading because we have 52 fun things to do in the Willamette Valley in addition to tasting wine!

 52 Things to Discover in Oregon’s Willamette Valley

 1. Wineries – the Willamette Valley is home to more than 700 wineries, with tasting rooms dotting the hillsides and lining the small-town main streets from Portland to Eugene.
 Plan a wine tasting trip and start exploring the wines and producers that have put this region on the map!
 Willamette Valley wine, especially a Pinot Noir tasting should be a must for anyone visiting the valley.

 2. Stunning Views – rolling fields, towering forests, and snowy mountain peaks are but a few of the valley’s vistas.
 Visit a vineyard tasting room to soak it all in.

 3. Pinot Noir – this flagship wine of Willamette Valley vineyards conveys nuance and terroir like no other variety can.
 If you’re not already a Pinot convert, we feel confident that a visit to the Willamette Valley can certainly change your mind.
 The Willamette Valley also has an ideal climate for Pinot Blanc, a delicate grape variety, that is becoming more and more popular and another good reason to explore the complex wines of the region.

 4. Restaurants – talented chefs and farm-to-fork experts champion an ever-growing culinary scene in the Willamette Valley.
 With famed truffles, wood-fired pizzas, classic Italian food, laid-back BBQ and everything in between, you’re guaranteed to be well fed at plenty of area restaurants.